One of the most basic math concepts your child will work on in kindergarten is counting on.

 1.Grab a deck of cards and play Snap +1.
 Lessons Learnt Journal has all the details.

 6. Go on a nature walk and practice counting on along the way.
 You can find some great examples here.

 7. Practice using a hundred chart.
 Here’s a fun driveway hundred chart game that will get your kids moving and learning.

 8. Play Chutes and Ladders.
 Yep, this classic game is such an easy way to practice.
 Get you kids to say the numbers out loud as they move their game piece for extra emphasis.

 9. Use number pebbles from The Imagination Tree for an easy hands-on way to practice.

 10. Play with number towers.
 The Activity Mom shows you how to make some.
 Just remember, start with a number other than one!

-Have fun practicing math and learning all you can about counting on!
+Have fun learning with all these fun ways to practice counting on!